Tuesday, May 4, 2021

 Benchmade AFCK

-I am so happy the AFCK was conceived and had as long a production run as it did.
-It went through countless upgrades and configurations.
-For this article, I’ll be focusing on the Large AFCK 800BT and the Small AFCK 814BT.
-Both have 154CM blades, which replaced the ATS-34 steel used for several years.
-Both steels are exactly the same, except, 154CM is made in the USA by Crucible, and ATS-34 is made in Japan by Hitachi.
+I'm really glad the AFCK was created and enjoyed such a long production run.
+It went through many upgrades and different versions.
+For this article, I’ll focus on the Large AFCK 800BT and the Small AFCK 814BT.
+Both feature 154CM blades, which replaced the ATS-34 steel used for several years.
+Both steels are exactly the same, except that 154CM is made in the USA by Crucible, while ATS-34 is made in Japan by Hitachi.

-My 800BT arrived one day and sat on the front porch all day until I returned home from work.
-I’d say that was the winter of 1997.
-This particular one hit all the marks as far as fit and finish.
-The blade had a beautiful symmetrical edge and grind, the oval hole was a thing of beauty, the lock-up of the liner lock was right at 50% which is right where I like them to start.
-The photo below shows 20+ years of use and more than 50%.
-But still solid!!
+My 800BT arrived one day and sat on the front porch all day until I got home from work.
+I’d say that was during the winter of 1997.
+This particular one checked all the boxes when it comes to fit and finish.
+The blade had a beautiful symmetrical edge and grind, the oval hole was a thing of beauty, and the lock-up of the liner lock was right at 50%, which is where I like them to start.
+The photo below shows 20+ years of use and more than 50% wear, but it’s still solid!!

 Benchmade AFCK

-Lots of folks seem to like early lock up.
-Perhaps their thinking is that over time the lock will wear a little and move in closer to the center.
-It is a strong lock-up with no wiggle or play.
-The G10 had the usual texture to be expected on all the Benchmade G10 knives at the time.
-The clip is Parkerized, not the painted clip you find on other Benchmades these days.
-The bushings are nylon and work well, but I’ll address that in Part II.
-Not as slick as the oil-impregnated bronze bushings you find today, but remember, this knife is very old school and one of the “foundation” knives for everything else you see today.
+Many people seem to prefer early locking mechanisms.
+Maybe they think that over time, the lock will wear slightly and move closer to the center.
+It’s a sturdy lock-up with no wiggle or play.
+The G10 had the typical texture expected on all Benchmade G10 knives at that time.
+The clip is Parkerized, unlike the painted clips found on other Benchmades today.
+The bushings are nylon and work well, but I’ll discuss that in Part II.
+They aren’t as slick as the oil-impregnated bronze bushings you see now, but remember, this knife is very old school and one of the “foundation” knives for all the others you see today.
 It really had no predecessor.
-When it hit the market, it was such a step up from anything else anyone had seen.
-Sal Glesser of Spyderco developed the thumb hole and thank goodness he was cool enough to license the use of it to Benchmade.
-Otherwise, this knife would never have happened.
-Or it would’ve had thumb studs like it does on the axis lock version.
-I personally find thumb studs to get in the way.
-On some knives, like the Chris Reeve Sebenza, thumb studs work, sort of.
-But, of late, I've been removing lots of thumb studs on those and putting holes in them.
-Makes that knife much better.
-Perhaps I'll write about that in a future article.
+When it hit the market, it was a huge upgrade from anything else available.
+Sal Glesser of Spyderco developed the thumb hole, and thank goodness he was generous enough to license its use to Benchmade.
+Otherwise, this knife might never have been made, or it would have had thumb studs like the axis lock version.
+I personally find thumb studs get in the way.
+On some knives, such as the Chris Reeve Sebenza, thumb studs work, kind of.
+But lately, I've been removing many thumb studs on those and drilling holes instead.
+It makes that knife much better.
+Maybe I'll write about that in a future article.

 Spyderco was making pocket clip knives with holes, but they all were very plain and used mid locks, not liner locks.
-Michael Walker’s liner was in its infancy and the knife industry was on the verge of an explosion of new designs because of these two patented ideas, the liner lock, and the thumb hole.
-What a match made in knife heaven.
-The AFCK, in my opinion, was the first real entry into the world of “Tactical Folder”.
+Michael Walker’s liner was in its early stages, and the knife industry was on the verge of a boom in new designs because of two patented ideas: the liner lock and the thumb hole.
+What a perfect match made in knife heaven.
+The AFCK, in my opinion, was the first true entry into the world of “Tactical Folder.”

-If you have ever held an AFCK, you have experienced what a pleasure it is to look at.
-If you have ever used an AFCK, then you understand how the simplistic design shape is perfect for long and heavy use and it can be gripped in numerous ways for just about any situation.
-And with some practice, can be out of your pocket and open in the blink of an eye.
+If you have ever held an AFCK, you know how enjoyable it is to look at.
+If you have ever used an AFCK, you understand how the simple design makes it perfect for long and heavy use, and it can be gripped in many ways for nearly any situation.
+With some practice, it can be out of your pocket and open in an instant.

-Now here is where you may think I am off my rocker, but my decision may have spearheaded a design change that you now take for granted on your knives with pocket clips.
-If you study the amazing shape of the handle of the AFCK, it clearly begs to be a Tip-Up carry knife.
-But, Benchmade only made it Tip Down.
-In doing so, they forced your hand to contend with the bulkier and square front end of the knife as well as the thumb grooves on the spine of the blade.
-However, in the Tip-Up orientation, the edge of your hand would glide ever so smoothly past the back of the knife on its way into your pocket to retrieve change or car keys.
+Now, here’s where you might think I’m crazy, but my idea may have led to a design change that you now take for granted on your pocket clip knives.
+If you look at the amazing shape of the AFCK handle, it clearly suggests it should be a Tip-Up carry knife.
+But, Benchmade only made it Tip-Down.
+This forced your hand to deal with the bulkier, square front end of the knife and the thumb grooves on the spine of the blade.
+However, in the Tip-Up position, the edge of your hand would glide smoothly past the back of the knife as you reach into your pocket for change or car keys.

 Benchmade AFCK